 You need to ensure that customers can find what they need quickly and easily.
 Anything else is bad design!

-When thinking about how best to showcase your products, we recommend asking yourself: Who do my customers currently buy from?
+When thinking about how best to showcase and sell your merchandise online, we recommend asking yourself: Who do my customers currently buy from?

 Then research these stores by looking at how they show off their products, how they entice customers and how they encourage them to make a purchase.